P&O Cruises Pacific Dawn newly refurbished in 2017

 It took a team of 700 contractors spending over 100,000 hours transforming the ship whilst she was in Drydock, with the installation of more than 18,000 square metres of carpet, being almost enough to carpet all four-exhibition halls at the Brisbane Convention and Exhibition Centre.
 Other additions to the 70,285-tonne ship include more than 3,000 pieces of new and reupholstered furniture, more than 1,500 pieces of art and accessories and more than 500 new pieces of signage.

-being completed and fitted onboard the ship, with the final
+fitted onboard the ship, with the final installation and testing

 Meanwhile some of the ships key public spaces were completely transformed, including the atrium, Charlies cafe, The Orient and the Promenade Bar, as they have been redesigned to mirror the contemporary look which has become a trademark of the P&O fleet in recent years as found on the popular Pacific Aria and Eden.

 As you arrive onboard you will be met by the elegant all new Atrium